plan-be/iode/README.md

 `IODE` is the French acronym for `Intégrateur d'Outils de Développements Économétriques` (Integrated Tools for Econometric Developments).

-Originally designed at the `Federal Planning Bureau` in Brussels by econometricians and mathematicians, this software integrates all the functionalities required for the construction and the handling of economectric models and for the management of statistical series.
+Originally designed at the `Federal Planning Bureau` in Brussels by econometricians and mathematicians, this software integrates all the functionalities required for the construction and the handling of econometric models and for the management of statistical series.

 ## Main functionalities :